This post may contain affiliate links. Please read my disclosure policy.

 - Carefully invert the cake onto a serving platter and very slowly drizzle the rest of the glaze over the top of the cake, giving the cake a chance to absorb as much as possible.

-- Let the cake sit for a couple of house to make sure it's really moist and rummy.
+- Let the cake sit for a couple of hours to make sure it's really moist and rummy.

 - Slice and serve.

 Did you make this recipe?